the-bike-app/git-master-practice/README.md

 ### Git Czar

 1. Duplicate the original repo

   1.1.
 Clone down the original repo, without **forking it**.

   1.2.
-Create a new repository on your GitHub account 1.3.
-Set the remote of the cloned repo to your new repo
+Create a new repository on your GitHub account.

+  1.3.
+Set(or change) the remote of the cloned repo to your new repo.

   `git remote set-url https://github.com/your-username/name-of-the-new-repo`